 Like many writers, I've been writing for about as long as I can remember.
 When I was very young, I mainly liked writing poems.
 I started writing short stories in high school and college, and sold a few nonfiction magazine articles, but never really thought about writing children's books until I was hired as an editorial assistant in the children's division of Random House.
 I wrote several books for Random as part of my job (children's book editors sometimes write books "in-house") and eventually began writing and submitting my own manuscripts.
 It’s great how life surprises you sometimes.
 I fell into children’s books pretty much by accident, but now it’s hard to imagine wanting to do anything else!
 I love writing books for young readers.

 So far I've written more than 50 books, including board books, beginning readers, picture books, coloring and activity books, and middle-grade and young adult novels.
 I've also written some uncredited novelty and licensing titles.
 One of my best-known books is Library Lion, which was a New York Times bestseller, won many awards, and has been translated into many languages.
 It's also now being performed as a musical in Israel, the UK, and South Africa!
-My newest books are the YA novel Curse of the Evil Librarian (book 3 in my Evil Librarian trilogy) and the forthcoming She Persisted: Nellie Bly (part of Chelsea Clinton's She Persisted series about American women who changed the world).
+My newest books are the YA novel Curse of the Evil Librarian (book 3 in my Evil Librarian trilogy) and the chapter-book biography She Persisted: Nellie Bly (part of Chelsea Clinton's She Persisted series about American women who changed the world).